 Chimney stacks

-Repair category 1
+Repair category -

-Notes No significant defects evident.
+Notes Not Applicable.

 Roofing including roof space

 Repair category 2

-Notes There is moss growth on the roof tiles and the tiles are weathered.
-Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
+Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-There are sections of torn and damaged under tile felt.
-A reputable roofing contractor can provide further advice.
+A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
+It appears that the roof has been cleaned in the past.
+Some methods of cleaning concrete tiles can impact on their life expectancy and waterproofing.
+There is evidence of mildew/condensation in the roof space.
+This may be alleviated through improved loft ventilation.
+A firm of roofing contractors will be able to provide further advice.
+The attic insulation is unevenly distributed.